junhe/wiscsee/TUTORIAL.md

 `action` indicates if a request is being issued (`D`) or completed (`C`).
 The other columns are self-explanatory.

-You can idenfity a request by its offset.
+You can identify a request by its offset.
 For example, from the sample we can see that the READ request to offset `299008` is issued at the first row and then completed at the second row.